Permutation-Consensus Listwise Judging for Robust Factuality Evaluation

 This paper studies one source of instability: \emph{candidate-order sensitivity in listwise factuality evaluation}.
 RewardBench~2 explicitly supports rankings-based generative evaluation and includes a factuality subset designed to separate safer, better-calibrated responses from answers that sound confident but contain unsupported details \citep{malik2025rewardbench2}.
 This is exactly the regime in which ordering artifacts are dangerous.
 If a candidate is preferred only when it happens to appear first, the resulting judge is not measuring factuality robustly.

 We ask a deliberately simple question: \emph{what if we treat candidate order as nuisance variation and average over it?} Our answer is \method, a judge that reruns a factuality-first listwise prompt over multiple permutations of the same candidate set and aggregates the results into a consensus score at runtime.
-The method uses no retrieval and no external verifier.
-It simply asks the same judge to commit repeatedly under shuffled candidate orders and then extracts the stable signal.
+The method uses no retrieval and no external verifier; it asks the same judge to evaluate the same candidates under shuffled orders and then extracts the stable signal.

-Empirically, this intervention yields clear gains in RewardBench~2 Factuality with both GPT-5.4 and Claude Sonnet~4.6, while a pairwise transfer variant yields smaller but still positive gains in JudgeBench \citep{tan2024judgebench}.
-The contrast is informative: permutation consensus is especially effective in the \emph{multi-candidate factuality selection} setting it was designed for, but it is not a universal cure for every judge benchmark.
+Empirically, this intervention improves top-1 selection accuracy for both judge backbones on RewardBench~2 Factuality, with gains of 5.33 percentage points for GPT-5.4 and 3.33 percentage points for Claude Sonnet~4.6 in the final seven-permutation setting.
+Additional controls separate the effect of order perturbation from repeated canonical-order calls: averaging repeated evaluations in the canonical order gives little or no comparable benefit, while permutation consensus remains positive across reduced-$K$ settings.
+A pairwise transfer variant yields smaller but still positive gains in JudgeBench \citep{tan2024judgebench}.
+The contrast is informative: permutation consensus is especially effective in the \emph{multi-candidate factuality selection} setting it was designed for, but it is not designed to solve every judge setting.

-Our contributions are: \begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt] \item We introduce a training-free permutation-consensus judge specialized to listwise factuality evaluation. \item We formalize the method as an order-robust consensus estimator and show that, under a standard weak-independence assumption, majority-style aggregation reduces error exponentially in the number of permutations. \item We show clear improvements on RewardBench~2 Factuality with two proprietary judge backbones, plus a smaller but consistent transfer gain on JudgeBench, and development ablations indicate that these gains primarily come from permutation consensus rather than heavier judge overlays. \end{enumerate}
+Our contributions are as follows. \begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt] \item We introduce a training-free permutation-consensus judge specialized to listwise factuality evaluation. \item We formalize the method as an order-robust consensus estimator and use a simple majority-vote analysis to motivate why consensus can reduce order noise, while explicitly noting that real permutation errors are correlated. \item We report RewardBench~2 Factuality improvements with two proprietary judge backbones, add reduced-$K$, repeated-canonical, and weight-sensitivity controls, and evaluate a smaller pairwise transfer variant on JudgeBench. \end{enumerate}